mindspore-ai/docs/docs/mindspore/source_en/faq/data_processing.md

 <br/>

-<font size=3>**Q: What is the operator corresponding to dataloader in MindSpore?**</font>
+<font size=3>**Q: What is the API corresponding to DataLoader in MindSpore?**</font>

-A: If the dataloader is considered as an API for receiving user-defined datasets, the GeneratorDataset in the MindSpore data processing API is similar to that in the dataloader and can receive user-defined datasets.
+A: If the DataLoader is considered as an API for receiving user-defined datasets, the GeneratorDataset in the MindSpore data processing API is similar to that in the DataLoader and can receive user-defined datasets.
 For details about how to use the GeneratorDataset, see the [Loading Dataset Overview](https://www.mindspore.cn/tutorials/en/master/advanced/dataset.html), and for details about the differences, see the [API Mapping](https://www.mindspore.cn/docs/en/master/note/api_mapping/pytorch_api_mapping.html).

 <br/>

 <font size=3>**Q: How do I debug a user-defined dataset when an error occurs?**</font>

 A: Generally, a user-defined dataset is imported to GeneratorDataset.
 If the user-defined dataset is incorrectly pointed to, you can use some methods for debugging (for example, adding printing information and printing the shape and dtype of the return value).
 The intermediate processing result of a user-defined dataset is numpy array.
-You are not advised to use this operator together with the MindSpore network computing operator.
+You are not advised to use it together with the MindSpore network computing operator.
 In addition, for the user-defined dataset, such as MyDataset shown below, after initialization, you can directly perform the following inritations (to simplify debugging and analyze problems in the original dataset, you do not need to import GeneratorDataset).
 The debugging complies with common Python syntax rules.

 ```python
 Dataset = MyDataset()